reale/linux-day-2016/README.md

 Finally a working example is introduced: the [bashlets](https://bashlets.sh) library, a novel, work-in-progress modular extensible toolbox for Bash.

-The slides are available in a printable format at [issuu](https://issuu.com/roberto-reale/docs/linux-day-2016).
+The slides are available in a printable format at [issuu](https://issuu.com/roberto-reale/docs/linux-day-2016) as well as at [SlideShare](https://www.slideshare.net/robertoreale/the-unbearable-lightness-extending-the-bash-shell).